 Dementia / Delirium Combined Pathway and Care Bundle for Emergency Department and Acute Medical Assessment Unit

 These are designed to be used together- please print out as a two-sided A4 page for resource/pathway folders, or as two A3 posters for side-by-side display in the ED/AMAU.
 The delirium algorithm is updated from Version 1.0 in 2015, and has been nationally endorsed by all relevant national clinical programmes, and is based closely on a draft European guidance document.
 It should not be modified.

-These are designed to be used together- please print out as a two-sided A4 page for ward resource/pathway folders, or as two A3 posters for side-by-side display on the ward.
+The two pathways (for known dementia and suspected dementia) are Designed to be printed as a two-sided A4 page for ward resource/pathway folders, or can be displayed as two A3 posters side-by-side on the ward.